mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

 IaC comes with some overhead of writing and maintaining infrastructure code, and it may not be suitable for every scenario.
 A good rule of thumb is: a. if you're provisioning infrastructure across multiple environments, b. you need repeatable deployments, and c. you expect your infrastructure or your Infra team to grow – use IaC.
 When deciding whether or not IaC-based deployments are the right path for your organisation, it is crucial to understand what IaC _cannot_ do:

-- IaC cannot _guarantee runtime correctness or uptime_, you will need to specifically set up monitoring and alerting capabilities, perform health checks, integration tests, etc.
+- IaC cannot _guarantee runtime correctness or uptime_, you will need to specifically set up monitoring and alerting capabilities, perform health checks, integration tests, and so on.
 - IaC cannot automatically _know your intent or business logic_.
 IaC tools apply the state you define, not what you "mean" to do.
 For example, IaC can't guess if deleting a resource will break production.
 You must model intent carefully and understand the impact of each change.
 - IaC doesn't _handle full lifecycle management automatically_, for example, it won't clean up unused resources.
 IaC only manages what's explicitly defined in code.
 - IaC doesn't _replace good engineering_.
-IaC simplifies provisioning, but it still requires: knowledge of cloud/network/database architecture, understanding of resource limits and trade-offs, debugging and maintenance skills, etc.
+IaC simplifies provisioning, but it still requires: knowledge of cloud/network/database architecture, understanding of resource limits and trade-offs, debugging and maintenance skills, and so on.

 In light of the above, to work effectively with Infrastructure-as-Code, we advise you to have working knowledge of the following concepts and technologies:

-- **Infrastructure fundamentals**: to understand the resources you are managing (compute, networking, storage, identity and access management, regions and availability zones, etc.)
+- **Infrastructure fundamentals**: to understand the resources you are managing (compute, networking, storage, identity and access management, regions and availability zones, and so on)
-- **Containers and orchestration** (e.g., Docker, Kubernetes, control plane, worker nodes, etc.): to understand how to manage containerised resources
+- **Containers and orchestration** (for example, Docker, Kubernetes, control plane, worker nodes, and so on): to understand how to manage containerised resources
 - **Security and governance** (managing secrets, least privilege principle): to understand how to manage high-privilege resources
-- **At least one IaC tool** (e.g., Terraform, Ansible): to understand how IaC tools structure modules, resources, variables, and state
+- **At least one IaC tool** (for example, Terraform, Ansible): to understand how IaC tools structure modules, resources, variables, and state
 - **CI/CD and DevOps concepts**: to automate deployments
 - **AWS services**: to understand configuration options and best practices of AWS resources configured and managed via IaC tools (such as: EC2 (virtual machines), S3 (object storage), VPC (networking), IAM (identity and access), RDS (databases), Lambda (serverless functions))
-- **Monitoring tools** (e.g., Grafana): to observe and track what happens post-deployment
+- **Monitoring tools** (for example, Grafana): to observe and track what happens post-deployment

 ### IaC in the context of Mojaloop

 Mojaloop provides IaC code to facilitate the provisioning and deploying of Mojaloop resources.
-While the code provided is specific to certain use cases, it can be reused and customised to fit individual needs (e.g., cloud versus on-premise deployments).
+While the code provided is specific to certain use cases, it can be reused and customised to fit individual needs (for example, cloud versus on-premise deployments).

 Mojaloop IaC code: